Our philosophy in the vineyards tends towards the natural rather than the scientific.

 Guardian Peak towers over the farm on its eastern side.
 The highest point of the Stellenbosch mountain range is just over 1000m.
 The sun rises from behind this peak year-round, resulting in a much later sunrise than in the rest of the area.
 This effect, combined with the altitude at the top of the valley, results in very cool night-time and morning temperatures which are excellent for the slow ripening and good phenolic development of our grapes.
 The cool south-east breeze that blows off the Atlantic Ocean during summer also helps to keep afternoon temperatures fairly moderate.

 Our soils are generally a deep, rich, red loam.
-This is a colluvial layer of quartzitic sandstone boulders in a matrix of dominantly sandstone-derived loamy sand which was formed by the weathering of the quartzitic sandstone in the rocky upper parts of the surrounding mountains.
-These soils are generally rich in iron, minerals and organic matter and have a good water-holding capacity due to their clay content.
+There is a colluvial layer of quartzitic sandstone boulders in a matrix of dominantly sandstone-derived loamy sand which was formed by the weathering of the rocky upper parts of the surrounding mountains.
+These soils are rich in iron, minerals and organic matter and have a good water-holding capacity due to their clay content.

 The Blaauwklippen River runs through the middle of the farm.
 It is fed by five streams which flow through the farm throughout the year.
 These streams have resulted in the formation of darker stony soils which give us areas of medium textured young alluvium.
 The mountainous terrain and differing soil types have given us pockets of excellent and varied terroir.
 These pockets are separated by tracts of pristine mountain Fynbos and Renosterveld (endemic to the Western Cape of South Africa).
 We believe all the natural vegetation encourages the accumulation of natural predators and deterrents to those organisms that may attack vineyards.
 Each pocket of varied terroir has been carefully studied and the best grape variety and rootstock combination has been chosen to be planted there.
 Blocks of vineyards are further divided into separate parcels of differing clones of that grape variety.
 This enables us to manage each parcel according to its own planting density, training and irrigation needs.